packit/packit/docs/srpm.md

   repository, it defaults to the current working directory

 Options:
   --output FILE        Write the SRPM to FILE instead of current dir.
+  --remote TEXT        Name of the remote to discover upstream project URL, If
+                       this is not specified, default to origin.
+  --upstream-ref TEXT  Git ref of the last upstream commit in the current
+                       branch from which packit should generate patches (this option implies the repository is source-git).
   -h, --help           Show this message and exit.
 ```

+As you can see, it is possible to create SRPM for sourcegit repositories as well.
+Just add an `--upstream-ref` option to the packit command.

+If you have a git tag `0.1.0` specifying the upstream code,
+just run `packit srpm --upstream-ref 0.1.0` to create an SRPM file.
+It will create an archive from the given upstream reference (`0.1.0`)
+and the other commits will be added as the patches.

+Just make sure, that you apply all the patches in the specfile.
+(Packit only adds the patches after the sources.)